 PALFINGER’s most advanced A-frame ever installed

-Sverre Mowinckel-Nilsen, Sales Director of PALFINGER’s marine handling solutions, recalls when OceanX first reached out regarding a launch and recovery system for their on-board submersibles with a diving depth of more than 1,000 meters: “They knew what they wanted.
+Sverre Mowinckel-Nilsen, Head of Global Marine Sales Solution Management at PALFINGER MARINE, recalls when OceanX first reached out regarding a launch and recovery system for their on-board submersibles with a diving depth of more than 1,000 meters: “They knew what they wanted.
 They just needed a supplier capable of making the impossible possible.”
 And PALFINGER delivered.
 A few years later, the OceanXplorer boasts the most advanced A-frame knuckle boom ever installed onboard a scientific research vessel.
 “The unconventional design allows the boom to reach further into the deck area for service and maintenance,” Sverre reveals.
 The A-frame with a safe working load (SWL) of 40T, 20T in personnel lift mode, features a wide range of tailor-made safety features and can be operated from the comfort of a control cabin.

 Speaking of safety, PALFINGER also provided a 10T towing winch capable of towing Nadir and Neptune during recovery operations and a 10T Active Heave Compensated (AHC) recovery winch that can operate in water depths up to 1,500 meters (4,920 feet).
 “The winch is fully capable of recovering the submersibles in cases of emergency,” Sverre explains.
 The additional 30T knuckle boom offshore crane, a DKF800 model with a 15T SWL in personnel mode, can also be used for launch and recovery operations if required.
 “With a reach of 21.5 meters, we have supplied a crane fulfilling all needs for onboard and quay side cargo handling,” Sverre adds.